 This was filmed on the day of the race.
 Give it a quick watch to understand what I mean.

 8) You’re here to have fun

-Into checkpoint 9, the last of the course, I made the same jokes that went over well with the scout troop as the previous aid stations, telling them to toss my bottles in the holders and screaming out “oh no but I’m so stinky! eeeew!” watching them panic when they were trying to fit them in.
-Requesting a horse when they asked if there’s anything else they can get me.
+Into checkpoint 9, the last of the course, I made the same jokes that went over well with the scout troop as the previous aid stations, telling them to toss my bottles in the holders and screaming out, “oh no but I’m so stinky! eeeew!” watching them panic when they were trying to fit them in.
+I requested a horse to ride to the finish line every time they asked if there’s anything else they can get me.
 I must have given over 100 high-fives and was sure to ask their troop number, telling them I was a scout too, and “that’s why I can run so fast now.”
-I always thanked the troop leaders, shouting “go troop 68 or 73” on my way out the station to envoke a quick cheer before heading back into the course.
+I always thanked the troop leaders, shouting “go troop 68 or 73” on my way out the station to invoke a quick cheer before heading back into the course.

 Camille Herron, the world record holder for the 50k, 100k, 100-mile, and 24-hour distances accounts smiling to her success.
 I think she’s right.
 It’s easier to keep up a run at 90k in while you’re singing to the monkeys to keep them from trying to steal your gels.